emberjs/rfcs/text/0001-ember-doctor.md

 When `ember doctor` is ran we simply will do a merge of the default checks and the ones provided by the application.

 There should also be a way of excluding checks to be ran.
-Developers should be able to simply pass flags for things they do not care to run e.g. `ember doctor --skip-npm-version`.
+Developers should be able to simply pass flags for things they do not care to run e.g. `ember doctor --skip=npm,os`.

 # Drawbacks